 Interested in joining the Hoekstra Laboratory?

-The Hoekstra Lab has a joint affiliation with the Organismic and Evolutionary Biology (OEB) Department and the Molecular and Cellular Biology (MCB) Department at Harvard University.
-In addition, our laboratory is funded by the Howard Hughes Medical Institute (HHMI) and is part of the Museum of Comparative Zoology (MCZ), the Center for Brain Science (CBS), the Harvard Brain Science Initiative (HBI), the Mind Brain Behavior (MBB) Initiative, and the Broad Institute, which opens additional opportunities and resources to further augment your academic experience.
-These departments, programs, initiatives, and institutes are home to a diverse set of faculty and students with wide ranging research interests, providing an exciting and interactive academic environment for integrative research training in evolutionary biology, genetics, development and neurobiology.
+The Hoekstra Lab has a joint affiliation with the Departments of Organismic & Evolutionary Biology (OEB) and Molecular and Cellular Biology (MCB) at Harvard University.
+In addition, our laboratory is funded by the Howard Hughes Medical Institute (HHMI) and is affiliated with the Museum of Comparative Zoology (MCZ), the Center for Brain Science (CBS), the Harvard Brain Science Initiative (HBI), the Mind Brain Behavior (MBB) Initiative, and The Broad Institute, which opens additional opportunities and resources to further augment the academic experience of our trainees.
+These departments, programs, initiatives, and institutes are home to a diverse set of faculty and students with wide ranging research interests, providing an exciting and interactive academic environment for integrative research training in evolutionary biology, genetics/genomics, development and neurobiology.

 For more information on our affiliations please peruse the following sites: